TokenChingy/_api/README.md

 Remove by filter:

 You can remove one or more by filter.
 Filter only accepts JSON objects.
 This means when you pass it into the URL parameters, you will need to convert to a valid JSON string which will need to be converted to % notation — JSON.stringify() does this for you.
-The respone will be the document or documents removed.
+The response will be the document or documents removed.

 ```url
 hostname:port/your_collection/remove?_filter={"key":"value"}